shekhar-kotekar/walrs/README.md

     - [x] or when majority of nodes accept?
   - [x] How many times leader election should happen? infinitely?

+- Milestone 3:

+  - Make WAL persisting to underlying storage

-- Milestone 3: Client integration
+- Milestone 4: Client integration
-  - Understand how ISR work in Kafka and implement the functionality
-    - Implement ring buffer

   - Implement Client SDK (if possible write Python wrapper using Pyo3)
   - Deploy in k8s and test the results
-- Milestone 4:
-  - Implement WAL
-  - Make WAL persisting to underlying storage

 - Milestone 5:

   - Performance testing
     - Understand and learn how Kafka and RedPanda does stress and performance testing
     - Create same testing setup
     - Generate results

 - Milestone 6:
   - TBD